2002 Brazilian Grand Prix: Race

 Ralf Schumacher began to close the gap on Michael Schumacher after adjusting his front wing during his pit stop and using scraped front tyres.
 He closed the distance to 1.5 seconds by the 53rd lap and then to six-tenths of a second four laps later.
 On lap 58, Michael Schumacher locked his wheel exiting turn one but remained the race leader despite Ralf Schumacher's continuous pressure.
 Nevertheless, Michael Schumacher lapped half-a-second faster than Ralf Schumacher on that lap.
 Trulli retired on lap 61 after suffering an abrupt engine failure on the pit lane straight, with smoke spewing from the engine.
 This promoted his teammate Button to fifth and Montoya returned to the points-paying positions in sixth.
 Three laps later, Heidfeld retired in the Sauber garage with a loose brake disc.
 On lap 69, Räikkönen lost control of his McLaren's rear when braking for turn four due to a rear wheel hub failure and bounced across the gravel trap, breaking the right-rear suspension.
 This moved Button to fourth, Montoya to fifth and Salo to sixth.
 On the final lap, Villeneuve stopped in the second sector when his engine cut out.

 At the front, Michael Schumacher fought off Ralf Schumacher in the final laps to claim his second victory out of three races in the season and 55th of his career.
-(Note: At the conclusion of the race, retired footballer Pelé waas tasked with waving the chequered flag but failed to notice the Schumachers approaching the finish line.
+(Note: At the conclusion of the race, retired footballer Pelé was tasked with waving the chequered flag but failed to notice the Schumachers approaching the finish line.
 He waved immediately upon realising his mistake, but did so to Takuma Sato's Jordan car, who was two laps behind the leader.)
 Ralf Schumacher was unable to affect a pass finished 0.588 seconds adrift in second.
 Coulthard took third, scoring his first championship points of the season.
 Button drove an understeering Renault, which was changed with a minor front wing adjustment at his pit stop, but scored his second consecutive fourth-place finish, holding off the closing Montoya in fifth position.
 Salo completed the points-paying positions in sixth, repeating his result from the season-opening Australian Grand Prix.
 Irvine finished seventh despite an engine problem that necessitated his team instructing him to activate the oil pump.
-His Jaguar teammate De La Rosa was eighth.
+His Jaguar teammate De la Rosa was eighth.
 Sato was ninth despite suffering from sore neck muscles.
 Villeneuve was classified tenth despite not finishing the race.
 Webber finished 11th due to fuel-metering unit troubles, which caused the Minardi computers to report that the fuel tanks were empty when they were not, necessitating a late-race pit stop.
 Räikkönen failed to finish but was classified in 12th.
 Yoong was the final classified finisher in 13th.